UbiquityRobotics/learn/quick_start/logitech.markdown

 ---
 # Using the Optional Logitech Controller

-For a standard Magni equipped with a Raspberry Pi 3 you need a laptop or some way to open a terminal session to the RPi controlling the robot.
+A standard Silver or Gold Magni equipped with a Raspberry Pi 3 with a Ubiquity Robotics SD card image is by default set up to work with a Logitech Controller.
 If you booted up with a Ubiquity Roboitcs RPi image, and have the Logitech controller dongle installed, the joystick should start to work in a couple of minutes.

 ### Trouble Shooting

-If nothing happens, you'll need to log on to the robot.
-(see connecting to your robot for the first time.)
+If nothing happens, you'll need to go back to the unboxing section and check to see if the robot is gettting power, the MCB is working and you can connect to the robot via a network (see connecting to your robot for the first time.)

-Connect either by AP mode directly, or from your laptop.
+You may connect either by AP mode directly, or from your laptop.

 On the laptop open up a terminal window with ctrl-alt-t